chuckmcmath/cfm-microservices-proto/README.md

 ## Putting it all together ##

-Zuul can also serve static content.
+Spring Boot webapps can also serve static content.
 By default, any content placed in the `/src/main/resources/static` folder is served up (if you use this default location you don't have to do any routing configuration - as with so many Spring features 'it just works').
-So in addition to the gateway functions, Zuul serves as a static http server.
+Since Zuul is using port 8080 it makes sense to have it act as our webserver for static data.
+So in addition to the gateway functions we will use Zuul as a static http server.
 Navigate your browser to

 `http://localhost:8080`